dalehenrich/gsApplicationTools/docs/gettingStarted.md

 The **logStack:titled:** method snaps off a continuation and saves it to the [object log](#object-log), then dumps a stack trace to the gem log.

-Custom exception handling is defined in the following methods:
+Custom exception handlers are defined for each of the exceptions:
   - gemServerHandleAlmostOutOfMemoryException:
   - gemServerHandleAlmostOutOfStackException:
   - gemServerHandleBreakException: